dwhenson/frontendmentor-todo-app/README.md

 ## Lessons learnt

 - 💡 I spent some time confused between updating the object storing the todo list data, and what was rendered in the UI.
 In the end I found setting and getting `localStorage` useful for ensuring that I was always working with the latest data, but this does necessitate a lot of rendering and re-rendering.
 - 💡 I like relying on the browser to do the work for me whenever possible, but I have to say I've found the drag and drop API hard work.
 Hard work to get working, and double hard work on browser inconsistencies.
-I think I have this mostly sorted, but there are still problems with FireFox on mobile.
+I think I have this mostly sorted, but there are still problems with Firefox mobile.
 - 💡 I was focused on the JS for this challenge and wasn't too concerned about the dark-light mode requirement.
 I thought I would add this in at the end, but I had not properly planned out my CSS custom properties to match up and enable an easy over-ride.
-I need to plan this from the outset.
+I need to plan this from the outset next time.
 - 💡 Don't used IDs for element hooks in JavaScript.
 This seemed fine at first but then I needed to duplicate some of the HTML for small and wide viewports.
 As I had used IDs as the hook, this meant duplicating them, which causes errors.
 Better to stick to data-attributes.

 ## Problems